 The Friends of the Kelly Rink bought a used trailer and outfitted it to be the skate rental shop.
 We bought a used sharpening machine to maintain the ice skates.
 Beginning with a fleet of used skates donated by the community, The Friends raised funds to purchase over 250 pairs of proper rental skates.
 To make the rink accessible to local youth and inviting as a community activity, The Friends charged only $1 for youth 17 and under and $2 for adults for skate rentals.
-Since that first year, The Friends have operated the rental trailer charging the same prices each year.
+Since that first year, The Friends have operated the rental trailer charging affordable prices each year.

 After operating the rink for about 10 years, DCR renovated the facility- overhauling the rink itself and reconfiguring the trailers used for the office, warming rooms, bathrooms and Zamboni garage.
 At that time, DCR gave The Friends a larger trailer for its skate rental operation.